What you should consider when setting up a regulated Crypto CFD Brokerage

 Overall, the Cayman Islands and BVI have the two strictest licensing processes and ongoing reporting requirements across offshore jurisdictions.
 Other jurisdictions with more lenient licensing requirements include Labuan, Belize, and Vanuatu, among others, although, increasing economic substance, reporting and audit requirements have been put in place due to international pressure.

-Then, there are jurisdictions where conducting an offshore Crypto CFD Brokerage business may not fall under regulation, such as Saint Vincent and The Grenadines, Cook Islands, Nevis, Marshall Islands or Seychelles, among others.
+Then, there are jurisdictions where conducting an offshore Crypto CFD Brokerage business may not fall under regulation, such as Saint Vincent and The Grenadines, Cook Islands, Nevis, or Marshall Islands, among others.

 Incorporating a non-regulated CFD Broker may, apparently, provide certain benefits to company promoters such as low setup costs, quick time-to-market and nil reporting requirements, as well as no restriction on leverage limits and financial products offered.